neo4j/kafka-connector-workshop/README.md

 - Relationships will not be updatable, so we decided to only keep `creation_timestamp` property in relationships.
 - We modeled a `WATCHES` relationship as well, which has no corresponding implementation in the exercise.
 Feel free to use it as an improvement on your own.

+## Step 3: Provision your database

+We need a database :).

+Check out branch [step-3](https://github.com/neo4j/kafka-connector-workshop/tree/step-3) and reload this README for further instructions.